University of the Arts Summer Program

 What are my housing options?

-Meals are self-catered and students share a kitchen.
-Refrigerators, ovens, microwave, utensils, cookware and staples such as bread and milk are provided.
+The housing component of our program fee includes daily breakfast.
+All other meals are self-catered.
+Students share a kitchen with refrigerators, ovens, microwave, utensils, cookware and staples such as bread and milk provided.

 Is my housing included in the program fee?